 Joining a church means making a conscious decision to become a part of a community that is seeking to live out its faith in Jesus Christ in the world around us.
-It means joining together with others who are trying to do the things that we believe Jesus would do if he were here today.
+It means joining together with others who are trying to do the things that we believe Jesus would do.
 It means working with others with the gifts that each of us possesses in a common effort to make this a better world.

 Why should I become a member of a church?

 Anyone can worship here and participate in all of the congregation’s programs, whether a member or not.
 Becoming a member, though, means deciding to take on the responsibilities of a disciple of Jesus Christ, and joining together with other members in a common witness to the love of God that has been made known to us in Jesus Christ.
 Though not impossible, it is very difficult to do that on our own without the support, encouragement, and assistance of fellow church members.